 The third edition of this gaming annual features information and statistics about all of the most popular games, tips and tricks for gamers, and interviews from gaming's biggest personalities - including game developers and pro gamers.
 This is more of a practical guide for gamers with loads of tips for unlocking the rarest trophies and achievements in different game worlds.

-Every six months, BookTrust appoints a new Writer in Residence to give us their own unique perspective on the world of children's books.
-Cerrie Burnell is best known for her work on CBeebies, and as author of 'Harper and the Sea of Secrets' among others.
+Every six months, BookTrust appoints a new Writer or Illustrator in Residence to give us their own unique perspective on the world of children's books.
+Ed Vere is best known for top picture books like How to Be A Lion and Max the Brave.

 Use the Bookfinder to find the perfect book for you, your family and friends.